Vegan Dips, Salad Dressings, and Sauces

 • 10 garlic cloves, peeled

-• 2 Tablespoons agave nectar or pure maple syrup
+• 2 Tablespoons coconut nectar or pure maple syrup (or liquid sweetener of choice)

 • 2 Tablespoons apple cider vinegar